patdaburu/dbgdb/docs/source/index.rst

 dbgdb
 =====

+This is a library containing
-Data pipeline tasks to help you get that data into and out of your database.
+`Luigi <http://luigi.readthedocs.io/en/stable/index.html>`_ tasks to help you get that data into (and out of) your GIS databases.
+The library also comes with a command-line interface based on `Click <http://click.pocoo.org/5/)>`_ that can be helpful for running tasks individually.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   getting_started
    api
    requirements